nishain-de-silva/JSONPaper/README.md

 ## Usage

 > **Warning**
 > The library does `not` handle incorrect `JSON` format.
-Please make sure to sanatize input string in such cases or otherwise would give you incorrect or unexpected value(s).
+Please make sure to sanatize input string in such cases or otherwise would give you incorrect or unexpected any(s).
 JSON content must be decodable on `UTF` format (Best tested on `UTF-8` format).
 ## Intializing

 There are handful of ways to initialize JSONStore.
 You can initialize by `string` or from `Data` instance.
 Initializing from `Data` is bit trickier as JSONStore does not use `Foundation` so it cannot resolve `Data` type.
 Hence you have to provide `UnsafeRawBufferPointer` instance instead.
 You can also provide function which require map callback (eg: `Data.withUnsafeBytes` as constructor parameter _(see [withUnsafeBytes](https://developer.apple.com/documentation/swift/array/withunsafebytes(_:)) to learn about such callbacks)_.